Procedures

 • Measures severity of stenosis; calculates blood flow impact.

-• Adenosine always administered prior to FFR to mimick heart in a stressed state and induce hyperaemia.
+• Adenosine always administered prior to FFR to mimick heart in a stressed state and induce hyperemia.

 • If FFR ≤ 0.8, intervention may be necessary.
 FFR of 1 means the pressure before and after the stenosis is equal, thus normal.

-• Will usually administer GTN prior, no need to label as standard.
+• Will usually administer GTN prior, but no need to label as it is standard.

 OCT (Optical Coherence Tomography)